dthain/opsys-sp25/project6-new/index.md

 - Describe your policy for wear leveling.
 Again, are there any tradeoffs?

 Then, present the overall performance of your system:
-- Starting with a configuration of `8 16 4`, double the number of disk-blocks (and flash-pages) while holding the pages-per-block constant.
+- Starting with a configuration of `8 16 4`, double the number of disk-blocks (and flash-pages) while holding the pages-per-block constant, up to `256 512 4`.
 Produce a plot that shows how each of the measured values (disk reads/writes, flash reads/writes/erases) varies with the configuration.
 Explain any trends that you observe in the results.
-- Starting with a configuration of `128 256 4`, double the pages-per-block until the system no longer works.
+- Starting with a configuration of `128 256 4`, double the pages-per-block until the system stops working.
 In a similar way, plot the measured values, and explain any trends.
 - Starting with a configuration of `128 256 16`, reduce the number of flash pages until the system stops working.
 In a similar way, plot the measured values, and explain any trends.

 There is no specific length requirement.
-I am more interested in your words than in fonts/margins/formatting, etc.
+I am more interested in your words than in fonts/margins/formatting, etc, so keep it simple.
 Write out your responses carefully, clearly, and thoughtfully.
 Prepare your plots carefully so that everything is appropriately labelled and easily readable.
 Don't add fluff just to make it longer.